BackExplainer: What employers need to know about the placements forms

 If the insurance expires before the placement ends, the platform will ask the employer to upload the new certificate when the existing one expires, and the system will automatically send them a reminder just before the insurance expires.

-If the employer is exempt from needing Employers' liability insurance (for example, the NHS), they can confirm this instead.
+If the employer is exempt from needing Employers' liability insurance (for example, they are a sole trader, or the employer's organisation is the NHS), they can confirm this instead.

 Risk Assessment and Health & Safety policy